 Upper respiratory tract infections

-An upper respiratory tract infection (URTI) is a viral or bacterial infection of one or more of the following:
+Coughs are a common symptom of an upper respiratory tract infection (URTI).
+This is a viral or bacterial infection in the nose, sinuses, or throat.

 Some examples of URTIs include: